Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 # Day 1 - Introduction & Diagram

-Today we had a look at what our environment will look like for this project and how everything will work together by creating the following diagram.
+Today I got a look at what our environment will look like for this project and how everything will work together by creating the following diagram.

 ![2024-09-03_21-28-29](https://github.com/user-attachments/assets/e6830c50-2249-4b45-8410-655c7c8d58d6)